just-the-docs/just-the-docs/MIGRATION.md

 #### Accessibility

-- Skip to main content
-- Aria-labels
+- Skip to main content: the first keyboard-navigatable item is now a link to skip over the sidebar and header to the main content of the page.
+PR: [#949].
+- Aria-labels: improved `aria-label`s have been added to various site elements.
+PRs: [#950], ...
+- Other general improvements: gradual changes have improved tab focusability, contrast, and semantic elements.
+More work still to come.
+PRs: [#498], [#846]

 #### Configuration

-- Mermaid support
+- Mermaid support: first-class support for [Mermaid](https://mermaid.js.org/) - a JavaScript-based diagram and charting tool supported by GitHub - has been added to the theme. **This feature is opt-in.** See the new doc subsections in [Configuration]({% link docs/configuration.md %}#mermaid-diagrams) and [Code]({% link docs/ui-components/code.md %}#mermaid-diagram-code-blocks) for more.

 #### Customization